Fall brings out my cheerleader envy.

 The last thing I wanted to do was watch those stupid, chipper cheerleaders.

-I sat on the bleachers next to my loser cheerleader friends and we wondered what they had that we didn’t.
+I sat on the bleachers next to my loser cheerleader friends and we watched our coordinated, peppy friends lead cheers, and we wondered what they had that we didn’t.

 I made myself feel better by thinking things like, “who cares about being a goofy cheerleader anyway?”